VGopal321/MSDS_6306_Case_Study_1_David_Ros_Varun/README.md

 **Case_Study_Final.pptx**: Final team powerpoint with YouTube links

 **Case Study Final.rmd**: RMarkdown file with code answering questions and plots leveraged in PPT

+**Case-Study-Final.html**: Final HTML of RMarkdown file.
+We all attempted to load this html file multiple times so that it looks the same as the knit html from RStudio.
+However, the formatting did not stay as the clean version with the plots and summarized answers.